peter-evans/gaps-and-islands/README.md

 GROUP BY set_id, island_id;
 ```

-Here is the result, showing the merged islands.
+Here is the result, showing the four merged islands.

 | set_id | from_id | to_id |
 | ------ | ------- | ----- |